NagarajaN-Nethi/VGG-16/README.md

 Source of data : [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)

-Using Tranfer Learning to create an Image Classifier on the TensorFlow framework:
+Using Transfer Learning to create an Image Classifier on the TensorFlow framework:

-Used VGG 16 to classigy from chest xrays whether patient is COVID poitive or negative.
+Used VGG 16 to classify from chest X-rays whether the patient is COVID positive or negative.
-(Old data xrays not used anyore.)
+(Old data X-raysnot used anymore.)

 Accuracy Over Epochs: